MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/drop-external-table.md

 The external table definition can't be restored following this operation.
 Requires [database admin permission](../management/access-control/role-based-authorization.md).

-This command is relevant to any external table (of any type).
+This command is relevant to any external table of any type.
 For an overview of external tables, see [external tables](../query/schema-entities/externaltables.md).

 ## Syntax